-Our people, accustomed to such bravado, did not take the movement seriously and made no preparation for an invasion until it actually came upon them like a surprise, on the 1st June, 1866, when a large force of Fenians, about 1200 in number, under their General O'Neil, crossed over from Buffalo and took possession of the village of Fort Erie.
+Our people, accustomed to such bravado, did not take the movement seriously, and made no preparation for an invasion until on June 1, 1866, it actually came upon them as a surprise, when a large force of Fenians, about 1,200 in number, under their "General" O'Neil, crossed over from Buffalo and took possession of the village of Fort Erie.
 Buffalo had been made the grand rendezvous of the Fenian troops from all parts of the States.
-Upwards of ten thousand well armed men arrived in Buffalo inside of three days after the 1st June, after O'Neil's army had crossed over and been driven back.
+Upwards of ten thousand well armed men arrived in Buffalo inside of three days after O'Neil's army had crossed over and been driven back.
 Had O'Neil waited two days longer before crossing he would have had at least ten thousand men, and the invasion would have been far more formidable than it was.
 It is generally believed that Major Caron, an English spy, high in command of the Fenian army, caused O'Neil to precipitate his operations before waiting for all his forces.
-If that be so our country owes a debt of gratitude to Caron, for had the whole Fenian force come upon us at once many more valuable lives might have been sacrificed and millions of property stolen and destroyed before the invaders were defeated.
+If that be so, our country owes a debt of gratitude to Caron, for had the whole Fenian force come upon us at once many more valuable lives might have been sacrified, and millions of property stolen and destroyed before the invaders were defeated.

-On the morning of the 1st June the Fenians left Fort Erie and commenced a plundering march through the rich township of Bertie, breaking into and robbing every farm house and farm yard on their line of march.
-The farmers of Bertie, to a man almost, left their homes to drive their horses and cattle into the great tamarac swamp.
+On the morning of June 1 the Fenians left Fort Erie, and commenced a plundering march through the rich township of Bertie, breaking into and robbing every farm house and farm yard on their line of march.
+The farmers of Bertie, almost to a man, left their homes to drive their horses and cattle into the great tamarac swamp.
 The Fenians advanced about seven miles to Ridgeway, and there encamped to await reinforcements from Buffalo.

 A Canadian force was at Port Colborne under the command of Colonel Booker, a good officer but not experienced in war.
-He had with him the Queen's Own Volunteers of Toronto, and the 13th Battalion from Hamilton, and a few detached companies.
-He commenced his march towards the enemy, but with strict orders not to fight before he was joined by a large force from Niagara and Toronto, consisting of the 47th Regiment of Infantry, the 19th Battalion of Volunteers, the Grey Battery of Royal Artillery, and some local militiamen.
+He had with him the Queen's Own Volunteers of Toronto, the 13th Battalion from Hamilton, and a few detached companies.
+He commenced his march toward the enemy, but with strict orders not to fight before he was joined by a large force from Niagara and Toronto, consisting of the 47th Regiment of Infantry, the 19th Battalion of Volunteers, the Grey Battery of Royal Artillery, and some local militiamen.
 These troops were under the command of Colonel Peacock.
-They pushed at once to the Falls, and left Chippawa on the morning of the 2nd to intercept the enemy and join their forces to those of Colonel Booker.
+They pushed on at once to the Falls, and left Chippawa on the morning of the 2nd to intercept the enemy, and join their forces to those of Colonel Booker.